cloudflare/next-on-pages/docs/contributing.md

 If you're looking for something to help us with, what we believe would be most valuable to us is to either: try to implement Next.js functionality which we currently don't support (which you can see in the [Supported Versions and Features document](./supported.md)), or help us fix existing [issues](https://github.com/cloudflare/next-on-pages/issues).

-> For first time contributors, we currently don't have issues marked as `good first issue` or `help wanted` but keep an eye out for those labels in the future.
+> For first time contributors, check out issues labeled as `good first issue` or `help wanted`.

 ### Changeset